3gstudent/Eventlogedit-evtx--Evolution/README.md

 Delete the eventlog by using WinAPI EvtExportLog.

+### Setup.evtx

+Number of events:15

+### SetupNew.evtx

+Number of events:14

+You can use DeleteRecordofFile.cpp to delete the second eventlog record(EventRecordID=14) of Setup.evtx.

+---

+### SuspendorResumeTid.cpp

+Suspend or resume the Eventlog Service's thread.

+Use to stop or resume the system to collect logs.

+### SuspendorResumeTidEx.cpp

+When the Eventlog Service is stopped(killed by me),I'll wait for it until it starts.

+Use to stop the system to collect the logs when the Eventlog Service starts.

+---

 ### DeleteRecordbyTerminateProcess.cpp

 Kill the eventlog service's process and delete one eventlog record,then restart the Eventlog Service.